KuroroSam/MobileTest/README.md

 - display collection of uploaded photo.

 For the upload screen,
-- upload a photo through drawing api(In Core Porject > Domain > UpdateItem).
-The nature :smiling_imp: of this api will randomly block you serveral second so your UI should consider to embrace or avoid concurrency.
+- upload a photo through drawing api(You don't need to implement it.
+You can find it in Core Porject > Domain > UpdateItem).
+- The nature :smiling_imp: of this api will randomly block you serveral second so your UI should consider to embrace or avoid concurrency.
 - pick a last taken photo from device library

 You will be evaluated on: